eezstreet/SWATEliteForce/README.md

 	- Does not unlock equipment.
 Use all of your acquired technology!

 # HOW TO PLAY IN MULTIPLAYER #

+## Using GameRanger (preferred) ##
+BOTH PLAYERS will need to do the following:
+Download and install GameRanger.
+It can be found at http://gameranger.com Next, GameRanger will automatically detect SWAT 4 and SWAT 4: The Stetchkov Syndicate, if all is OK.
+You may need to manually detect these, if GameRanger doesn't do it for you.
+Then, you will need to modify the Stetchkov Syndicate game in Gameranger so it points to the LaunchSEF.exe file in SEF/Extras/LaunchSEF.exe.

+THE HOST will need to do the following:
+Create a game room, as a SWAT 4: The Stetchkov Syndicate game.
+(TIP: if this is going to be a publicly joinable game, be sure to mention it's using the SEF mod and specify the version!)
+When enough players have joined, press the Start Game button.
+This will launch the game.
+From here, go to the Host Game menu and start up a server.
+Important Note: Do not launch as a dedicated server while using GameRanger.
+The other players will automatically connect to your game while you are loading the map.

+THE CLIENT will need to do the following:
+Join a public game, or your friend's game.
+That's all you really need to do.

+## Traditional Method (TCP/IP) ##
 SWAT: Elite Force v4 was the first version of this mod to allow for multiplayer play. v5 introduced Campaign CO-OP and allowed for publishing of games to Swat4Stats without a CD-key (removing DRM that GOG didn't).

 If you want to join a game: